Increasing Course Completion Through Sense of Belonging

 Austin Community College instructors overwhelmingly enjoyed teaching on the Honor platform, and found many positive student results around belonging, engagement, and connection:

-of users said Honor
+94% of users said Honor increased engagement

-said Honor is easy to use
+96% said Honor is easy to use

-connection with instructors
+70% said it increased connection with instructors

-their sense of belonging
+65% said it increased sense of belonging

 Next